gnolang/gno/gnoland/docs/peace.md

 liquid staking contract.
 This ensures separation of concerns, and a minimal hub.

-(2) we can use Go plugins to extend the functionality of the chain.
+(2) we can use Go plugins to extend the functionality of the chain. _UPDATE_ Some have said that Go plugins are not mature enough.
+There are options like https://github.com/hashicorp/go-plugin.
+Spawning a sub-process is superior to running it under a new virtual machine, on top of a new framework, written in a different language than the rest of the stack.
+One uses the operating system.
+The other invents a new one.

 (3) we can do nothing. if liquid staking is such a big deal, something is wrong about priorities for a cosmic "hub".
 If the liquid staking market is larger